kgar/ng-validation-framework/to-do.md

 # To Do 📃
-- Review submit-time AsyncValidation and synchronous validation.
-Make any to-do's based on refactor opportunities.
 - Refactor, can you make a service that encapsulates group manual validation and leverages the new helpers?
 - Add open sans regular, semibold, and bold
 - Set up open sans as the main font